Optimization problem#

 It is possible to modify the default behaviour by indicating the following regions

-• OffZone : subregion excluded from the design space
+• OffZone : subregion included from the design space (subjected to optimization)

-• OnZone : subregion included in the design space
+• OnZone : subregion excluded in the design space (not subjected to optimization).

-The ImplicitGeometry module of the library BasicTools 1 is used to define specific zones.
+The ImplicitGeometry module of the library Muscat 1 is used to define specific zones.

 The method OpenPisco.Optim.Problems.OptimTopoProblemBase.Advance() is responsible for updating the state, i.e. the level set, and checking if the new optimization point is acceptable.
 The routine tests the following geometric conditions: